 Which SIs , ISVs, and other related firms should you be partnering with?
 How can you successfully establish and grow those relationships?

-Watt Hamlett has more than 12 years of experience in the Salesforce.org ecosystem, as a leader in consulting and technology firms.
+Watt Hamlett has more than 15 years of experience in the Salesforce ecosystem, as a leader in consulting and technology firms for nonprofits and education.

-Through WHC, Watt brings to his for-profit clients a highly valuable mix of nonprofit and higher ed sector experience coupled with insights from having managed successful partnerships with Salesforce.org and SI/ISV firms over the past eight years.
+Through WHC, Watt brings to his for-profit clients a highly valuable mix of nonprofit and higher ed sector experience coupled with insights from having managed and directed successful partnerships with Salesforce and with and SI/ISV firms for over a decade.

 At WHC, we believe that the nonprofit sector deserves the best technology solutions and services.
 This requires firms that have a deep understanding of and commitment to the sector, as well as the ability to run healthy, sustainable businesses.
 Our goal is to help the SI and ISV partners that we work with realize their full potential in the Salesforce.org ecosystem, for the greater good of the sector.